 You should be able to determine the amount of food you should give your dog.
 Your vet will be able to determine this through your dog’s weight, age, and other factors.
 It is recommended to feed your dog twice a day for adult dogs and three to four times for puppies.

-Dogs love routines and that is why you should teach him to feed at particular times.
-Once you have trained him to feed at the scheduled time, .
+Dogs love routines and that is why you should teach them to feed at particular times.
+Once you have trained him to feed at the scheduled time.
 This way, you can always be able to pick up waste to keep him from eating it.

 However, if you own a highly active dog, you may have to consider increasing his food amount.
 You should be able to consult with the vet about the amount of food to offer him.

 3. Anxiety, fear, and stress

 Just like humans, dogs have to deal with everyday anxiety and stress on various occasions.
 For instance, if you have a new dog eating poop, it might be a result of anxiety.
 A new dog will experience anxiety and stress for the first few days before he adapts to the surroundings.

 However, you can be able to correct this behavior after a few days.
 You may help your new puppy overcome anxiety by spending more time with him.
 You may take him with you to your bedroom, probably in a crate.
 This way, the feelings of loneliness and stress will be unlikely to show.